 Sadly, this post is necessary in the year 2018.
 Gatekeeping and refusing of sexual intimacy within marriage are real, sorry to say.
 Even if only present in a relatively small percentage of marriages, lack of frequent, mutually fulfilling sexual intimacy affects millions of marriages in the Western world.

 As to the literature on sex – and this includes posts and comments on marriage blogs and discussion forums, there is much discussion on a woman’s needs and her difficulty having or achieving her orgasm.
 Okay, we get that, but, yes BUT, your husband has needs as well that you need to be concerned with meeting and fulfilling.
-A fairly obvious truth, which is too often minimized, or taken for granted so to speak, is that healthy young men need frequent sexual release.
+A fairly obvious truth, which is too often minimized or not fully appreciated, is that healthy young men need frequent sexual release for optimal health overall and for a healthy reproductive tract.
 Many young wives, even if sexually experienced, fail to grasp this fully, and that can lead to needless stress and conflict in the marriage.
 Problems in the sexual area of marriage can spill over into other areas of the married relationship, and this cannot be ignored nor trivialized.

 (And, please, Christians, do not employ an erroneous understanding of the term “lust” when considering a normal, natural, healthy sex drive in a young man or woman.
 Sexual arousal and sexual desire are not lust (which involves covetousness).
 Regrettably, Christian sexual morality picked up some erroneous and harmful ideas from ancient pagan schools of thought in the early centuries of the Christian era.
 There is a need for sexual morality – simply look around you in today’s world for evidence of that need! – but when such morality goes over the line, becomes “sex negative” and starts burdening and down talking marriage and the married state, it has ceased to be sexual morality and has degenerated into sexual repression.)